 Before you purchase a laundry enzyme stain removal product or a laundry detergent, take a look at the ingredient components listed on the label.
 A good enzyme presoak product contains an abundance of one or more of the enzymes needed to break down stains on the fabric.

 As with any laundry product, it is best to read the product label and follow specific directions.
 For effective stain removal, use the correct amount of enzyme presoak product in lukewarm water.
 Mix the presoak well in the water first to make sure it is dissolved and dispersed before adding clothes.

-After soaking, drain away the soaking water.
+After soaking, empty the soaking solution.
 The laundry should then be washed as usual following the fabric care label instructions.
-There is no need to rinse the clothes prior to washing.
+There is no need to rinse the clothes before washing.

 Toedt, John, et al. Chemical Composition of Everyday Products.
 Greenwood Press, 2005

 Biotechnology Could Cut C02 Sharply, Help Build Green Economy.
 World Wide Fund For Nature

 Mendelson, Cheryl.
 Laundry: the Home Comforts Book of Caring for Clothes and Linens.
 Scribner, 2010